WebberZone/contextual-related-posts/README.md

 ## Frequently Asked Questions

-Check out the [FAQ on the plugin page](https://wordpress.org/plugins/contextual-related-posts/faq/) or the [knowledge base](https://webberzone.com/support/section/contextual-related-posts/)
+Check out the [FAQ on the plugin page](https://wordpress.org/plugins/contextual-related-posts/faq/) or the [Knowledge Base](https://webberzone.com/support/product/contextual-related-posts/).

 If your question isn't listed there, please create a new post at the [WordPress.org support forum](https://wordpress.org/support/plugin/contextual-related-posts).
 It is the fastest way to get support as I monitor the forums regularly.

+Support for products sold and distributed by WebberZone is only available for those who have an active, paid extension license.
+You can [access our support form here](https://webberzone.com/request-support/).

+## How can I report security bugs?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/contextual-related-posts)